 Most of these side effects do not require medical attention and will gradually go away over time.
 It is recommended that you speak to your doctor if you experience these persistent side effects.
 To treat your condition effectively, take Suhagra 50 tablets for as long as your doctor directed.
 Do not try to cancel on your own.
 Talk to your doctor if you have difficulties while taking Suhagra 50 tablet.
 Avoid drinking alcohol as it can affect the drug’s ability to function properly.
 If you take Suhagra 50 tablets with a nitrate-based drug, your blood pressure could suddenly drop to life-threatening levels, so you should avoid taking Suhagra 50 tablets with nitrates.

 Suhagra 50mg tablet belongs to a group of medicines called phosphodiesterase type 5 (PDE-5) inhibitors, which are mainly used to treat erectile dysfunction in adult men.
 Suhagra 50 tablet relaxes the blood vessels in the penis so that blood can flow to the penis when the person is sexually aroused.
 Regularly taking the prescribed dose of Suhagra tablet helps in the treatment of erectile dysfunction.

 Keep it in a cool, dry place, away from direct sunlight.

-Like all medicines, Suhagra 50 Tablet can cause side effects, although not everyone gets them headache, nausea, indigestion, blurred vision, blurred vision, dizziness, and a stuffy nose.
-In rare cases, it can cause irregular heartbeat, high/low blood pressure, muscle pain, eye irritation and skin rashes may occur.
+Like all medicines, Suhagra 50 Tablet can cause side effects, although not everyone gets them headaches, nausea, indigestion, blurred vision, blurred vision, dizziness, and a stuffy nose.
+In rare cases, it can cause irregular heartbeat, high/low blood pressure, muscle pain, eye irritation, and skin rashes may occur.